Drulac/GenH.php/README.md

 }
 ```

-to get in input :
+to get in output :

 ```html
 <!DOCTYPE html>